jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 9-12
 H.S.

 Pilates is a popular exercise system that is created for all ranges of ability, athleticism, and even those with physical limitations.
 It is performed in a series of moves that strengthen the core and improve posture.
 This course will focus on exercises from the classical mat repertoire, executed while lying on a yoga mat.
 As it is commonly utilized for rehabilitation and injury prevention, Pilates is unique in providing the ability to build muscle strength while simultaneously increasing flexibility/range of motion.
 The curriculum will incorporate fundamental studies of anatomy and kinesiology.
-An additional focus will be teaching students how to regulate their body°Øs stress response, and each block will conclude with simple meditation practices to supplement the physical health benefits of exercise.
+An additional focus will be teaching students how to regulate their body‚Äôs stress response, and each block will conclude with simple meditation practices to supplement the physical health benefits of exercise.
 While Pilates is very popular with dancers due to its cross-training benefits, this class is open to all high school students at OCSA.

 TAP DANCE I
 Prerequisite: None